Darlelet/epitech-clion/README.md

 - The header is semi-hard coded since there isn't a "PATH" variable and the last modified field isn't updated. (but it shouldn't affect the norm)

 If you have any suggestion please let me know.

+### Just to let you know: the whole project is hardcoded.